moranenzo/TIPE-Contactless-Smart-Cards/exps/23 03 14 Best frequency for our model/report.md

 <h3>2.
 Data Collection</h3>
 <p>
-    For each frequency, I measured the voltage amplitude across the capacitor with a 0 Ω resistor in the card ("low value" of voltage) and with a 1 kΩ resistor ("high value" of voltage).
+    For each frequency, we measured the voltage amplitude across the capacitor with a 0 Ω resistor in the card ("low value" of voltage) and with a 1 kΩ resistor ("high value" of voltage).
 </p>

 <h3>3.
 Observations</h3>
 <p>
-    After plotting and analyzing the data, I noted the following:
+    After plotting and analyzing the data, we noted the following:
 </p>
 <ul>
   <li>A maximum difference at approximately 3540 Hz</li>